garrick/spring-demo-grocery-pos/README.md

 ## Future goals (if I get around to them)
 1. Full build on GitHub Actions, just to be cool
 1. Clean up the TestSuites and/or isolate unit from integration/service & UI better
-1. Pin down the build.gradle
+1. Pin down the various dependency versions in build.gradle (it's a bit TOO casual right now)
 1. Put some dorky CSS coloring and imaging on it
 1. Better documentation
+1. I'm usually not a fan of comments, but since the purpose is to demonstrate XP testing and design concepts, I should probably "speak up" a bit inline.
 1. Clean it up enough to use it as a base for an XP Lab with a set of customer stories to drive functionality.